|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 In the morning, we hike to a viewpoint where we can see the magnificent Cerro Torre and Fitz Roy Peak.
 For those keen to walk further, a spectacular hike takes us to Laguna de los Tres for a panoramic view of the lake, glaciers and the principle peaks of the southern Fitz Roy Range.

-We will leave the Eco Camp today and have a full day excursion to the magnificent Perito Moreno Glacier, which is located within Glacier National Park and has been declared a World Heritage Site.
-The glacier is a river of ice, 3 miles wide, 20 miles long and 200 feet high, which we view from a tour boat only 700 feet away!
+We will have a full day excursion to the magnificent Perito Moreno Glacier, which is located within Glacier National Park and has been declared a World Heritage Site.
+The glacier is a river of ice, 2 miles wide, 20 miles long and 200 feet high, which we view from a tour boat only 500 feet away!
 It is considered to be one of the greatest natural attractions in all of South America.
 Hiking along the shore we can watch icebergs calving off the glacier into Lago Argentino.

 Our day is open to enjoy the activities of the estancia.
 Sheep shearing and herding, a walk to the lake and bird watching by the lagoon.
 If you want more adventure you may wish to go further afield on a horseback-riding excursion.

 Day 10: To Torres del Paine National Park, Chile

 Today, we have a long drive across the border into Chile.
 Enroute, we have lunch at a Patagonian estancia from where we can see the Paine Massif and the rolling steppe.

 Day 11: Grey Glaciers, Pehoe Lake, Salto Grande

 We have a full day starting with a hike to Grey Lake adorned with icebergs from the calving glacier.